 His favorite pastime is watching his kids compete in sports they love.

-While many designers bring their own identity to projects, Carlie aims for the opposite.
-Instead, her work reflects the client’s values and the needs of those who will occupy the interiors she designs.
+Carlie is enthusiastic about her clients’ projects, design, and having the opportunity to leave an imprint on the built world.
+She strives to be adaptable to each client’s specific values and needs and her work reflects their values and the needs of those who will occupy the interiors she designs.
 She understands how design influences work environments, and uses her broad range of experience with healthcare, office interiors, entertainment and education to craft high-performance spaces that are built around making life safer, easier and better.

 Fun Facts about Carlie